 All Nova Scotians who want a vaccination should be able to get their first shot by late June, chief medical officer of health Dr. Robert Strang announced on April 9.
 The original target was September.

-Strang also announced that as of April 9, Nova Scotians 65 years of age and older became eligible to receive their first dose.
+Strang also said that as of April 9, Nova Scotians 65 years of age and older became eligible to receive their first dose.

 As well, the Oxford-AstraZeneca vaccine is still available for those 55 to 64 years old.